MonsterCrypto-Gaming/reactNativeFrontEnd/README.md

 # reactNativeFrontEnd

-Use transactionTestWC branch for the latest Build <br />
+Use Main branch for the latest Build <br />
  <br />
 Commands to run after cloning project<br />
  <br />